 Our exhibits are designed to entertain the history buff, natural scientist, artist, and lover of all things Cannon Beach.
 We have two rotating exhibits (one a quilt/fabric arts showcase), and several permanent features of the museum.

-The exhibit is on display now through February of 2017.
+This exhibit will be on display through May of 2017.

 Current Temporary Exhibit: